BlitterStudio/amiberry/docs/README.md

 - Debian/RPI-OS Bullseye, Bookworm ARM32, ARM64 and x86_64
 - Ubuntu ARM64 and x86_64
-- Manjaro ARM and x86_64
+- Manjaro ARM64 and x86_64
 - DietPi
 - RetroPie
+- Batocera
+- Knulli
+- MuOS
+- TheRA
 it should also work on several others, as long as the requirements are met.

 Some distros include it in their app ecosystem (e.g. DietPi, RetroPie and others), so you can install and upgrade it directly from their menu system.

 ### macOS

-Amiberry supports macOS, and has been tested on:
+Amiberry also runs on macOS, and has been tested on:

 - Catalina (x86_64)
 - Monterey (x86_64 and Apple Silicon)
+- Sonoma (x86_64)
-- Newer macOS versions should work as well
+- Newer macOS versions _should_ work as well

 Under macOS, you will need to install the required libraries using Homebrew.
 For more details on how to do that or if you want to compile it from source, please refer to the [relevant wiki page.](https://github.com/BlitterStudio/amiberry/wiki/Compiling-for-macOS)

+Also, please keep in mind that Amiberry on macOS is self-signed, so you will need to allow it to run through Apple's security dialogs that will block it by default (since it's coming from a non-recognized Developer account).

 ### Dependencies